 Growth in ECHO’s Internship Program

 Teamwork is at the heart of what ECHO does.
-Our mission is Hope Against Hunger, and in order to achieve this we work alongside people who are also passionate about using sustainable farming methods to fight against hunger around the globe.
-Through the years, interns have formed a vital part of the work that is done at the ECHO Global Farm.
-This year, eight new interns arrived at ECHO Florida as a cohort in June.
-Read about how the recent changes to the internship program add new learning opportunities for interns including a graduate certificate.
+Our mission is Hope Against Hunger, and to achieve this we work alongside people who are also passionate about using sustainable farming methods to fight against hunger around the globe.
+Through the years, interns have formed a vital part of the work that is done at ECHO Small Farm Resource Center in North America.

-Though the structure has changed, the purpose of the internship remains the same.
 Equipping interns for international service is core to ECHO’s mission.
-Interns are still immersed in hands-on experiences in the various tropical gardens, enjoying the bounty of crops that grow well and learning hard-earned lessons when a crop doesn’t pan out.
+Interns are immersed in hands-on experiences in the various tropical gardens, enjoying the bounty of crops that grow well and learning hard-earned lessons when a crop doesn’t pan out.

 We look forward to sharing updates with you in the next months and years as we see ECHO’s mission take root in the lives and futures of these passionate young people.